Akuu426/altschool_capstone_project/README.md

 The project also provides analytics support for users to be able to track their shortened url for information purposes and business decisions.

+The project is built with typescript to ensure type compatibility  with existing libraries and libraries that are not part of the public domain.

+The project also uses tailwind css for designing.

 The project uses Firebase on the backend to collect users information and provide authentication and authorization for registered users.

 First, run the development server: